Dhana-Krishnasamy/ServiceBusForWindows-SASWrapper/README.md

 P.S:
 ====
-This library is useful only if you want to deal with SB APIs directly / or want to use REST without JMS interface/AMQP.
-However on SB for Windows , I couldnt get the Qpid to connect to SB endpoints (AMQP) (while the authentication works).
+This library is useful when you want to deal with SB APIs directly / or want to use REST without JMS interface/AMQP.